 Running an online wholesale store can be quite complex.
 If you’re not organized, managing your wholesale pricing, orders, and shipping can become a major headache.
 In the worst-case scenario, you may even scare off potential customers with a confusing website.

 Therefore, you’ll want to make sure your WooCommerce store and systems are ready for your first sale.
-Ideally, you’ll have a great recruiting page where your wholesale customers can register.
+Ideally, you should have a great recruiting page where your wholesale customers can register.
 You should also make sure your product list is organized and straightforward.

 Ultimately, you’ll want to make it as easy as possible for your customers to make a purchase.
-Using premium software such as our Wholesale Suite plugin can help streamline your order process from the start.
-That way, getting your first wholesale order is fast and frictionless.
+Using premium software such as our Wholesale Order Form plugin can help streamline your order process from the start.
+That way, getting wholesale orders is fast and frictionless.

-With our tool, you can easily set your wholesale pricing and process wholesale orders all in one place.
-You can also utilize more than 100 features, which include shipping mapping, multiple user roles, tax displays, and more.
+When this tool is used in combination with Wholesale Prices Premium, you can easily set your wholesale pricing and process wholesale orders all in one place.
+Furthermore, you can utilize more than 100 features, which include shipping mapping, multiple user roles, tax displays, and more.

 6. Market your wholesale products